 Just five months after winning the 7th Founder Showcase, Kaggle raised an $11m round led by Index Ventures and Khosla Ventures, SV Angel, and Yuri Milner.

-This white-label video site platform was accepted into Dave McClure’s 500 Startups shortly after the Founder Showcase, securing a seed-investment.
+This white-label video site platform was accepted into Dave McClure’s 500 Startups shortly after the Founder Showcase, and raised over $2.5m.

 Fashioning Change has received widespread recognition for providing eco-friendly alternatives to people’s favorite brands – including on Fast Company, Fox, NBC, and more.